Two-day Advanced Postnatal Yoga Teacher Training Online

 Sally’s trainings are unique in that she shares her extensive knowledge in anatomy and physiology, whilst weaving in all elements of the yoga tradition in order to empower her teacher training students to be able to deliver safe, effective and nurturing pre and postnatal classes to future their clients.

 Now a mother of two daughters, Sally also pens many articles for major publications and is the author of the bestselling book The Guide to Yoga Anatomy and regularly writes for Health and Fitness Education Training School @HFE1.
 Also certified by FEDANT as an Antenatal Educator, Sally is known for her humour, warmth and inclusive presentations, and has delivered training in the UK, Asia, and the Middle East.

-The deposit for this Training constitutes the first part of the fees for this Training and is non-refundable.
+The deposit/payment for this Training constitutes the first £500 of the fees for this Training and is non-refundable.

 Attendance of & active participation in all modules, plus completion of coursework & assessments, as laid out by your course leader are essential in order for you to complete the course & receive your certification.

 By registering and paying the deposit for this course, you are agreeing to this policy.
 Thank you.

 Please send enquiries to email@example.com or call Sally on 07983 508018

 *New dates coming soon…*